nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Command Shortcut: `l`

-Display list of all students after conducting a search with the `find` command.
+Displays list of all students after conducting a search with the `find` command.

 ### Finding classes by name: `findclass`